fastlane/fastlane/README.md

 Since you might want to manually trigger a new build but don't want to specify all the parameters every time, you can store your defaults in a so called `Gymfile`.

-Run `gym init` to create a new configuration file which may contain data like this:
+Run `gym init` to create a new configuration file.
+Example:

 ```ruby
 scheme "Example"